 Turns out that too much happiness can be bad for your mental health too.
 A 2008 meta-analysis (a study summarizing the results of a lot of other studies) looked at the relationship between mood and creativity and found that when people experienced intense and perhaps overwhelming amounts of happiness, their creativity declined.
 Maybe this is validation for the suffering artist?
 Other research found that certain kinds of happiness can hinder a person’s ability to connect with others at times.

-Another study, determined that excessive positive feelings can lead to risk-taking behaviors, excess alcohol and drug use, binge eating, and may lead a person to ignore danger.
+Another study determined that excessive positive feelings can lead to risk-taking behaviors, excess alcohol and drug use, and binge eating, and may lead a person to ignore the danger.
 Even just striving to feel cheerful might make you less happy and according to research, the more someone pursues being happy, the more they will probably end up feeling disappointed.

 Can You Have Both?